 “Slerp Platform Documentation” means the documentation and associated materials relating to the use of the Platform as provided by Slerp to the Partner and as updated by Slerp from time to time.

-“Stores” means the Partner’s stores as identified in the Controls Dashboard.
+“Stores” means the Partner’s stores or locations, as identified in the Controls Dashboard.

 “Stripe Payment Account” means an account with Stripe, Inc. for the purpose of accepting payments via the Partner System.

-“Start Date” has the meaning set out In the Order Form.
+“Start Date” has the meaning set out In the Partner Agreement.